justjaiom/YouTube-Downloader/README.md

 have you ever wanted to downlaod a video on youtube just to be hit by a paywall?
 This YouTube downloader was made to downlaod high reulution videos for free.

 ## About
-This downlaoder uses python libraires such as:
+This downlaoder uses python libraires such as
   * tkinter
   * moviepy
   * pytube